thallard/minishell_tester/README.md

 - ``Leaks with Valgrind**``
 - ``Print differences between your minishell results and bash ones with exit status ($?)``

-** : For Valgrind check gurival's repo : https://github.com/grouville/valgrind_42, it's a useful tool to use Valgrind on your MacOS.
+** : For Valgrind check gurival's repo : https://github.com/grouville/valgrind_42, it's an useful tool to use Valgrind on your MacOS.
 <p align="center">Little peak of the tester :</p>
 <p align="center">
   <img src="tmp/preview.gif" alt="animated" />